 - 1/4 cup almond butter

-- 2 large eggs I use organic
+- 2 organic or pastured raised large eggs

-- 3/4 cup pumpkin puree not pumpkin pie mix
+- 3/4 cup organic pumpkin puree (not pumpkin pie mix)

-- 1/4 cup coconut flour
+- 1/4 cup organic coconut flour

 - 1 teaspoon baking soda